Skip to main content

 How is high cholesterol treated?

 Treatment of high cholesterol depends on several factors, including your age, medical history, and cholesterol levels.
-When possible, Dr. Jones-Parks recommends healthy lifestyle changes like losing weight, exercising regularly, and eating a nutritious diet.
+When possible, your provider at The Healthy Woman recommends healthy lifestyle changes like losing weight, exercising regularly, and eating a nutritious diet.

 If your cholesterol levels remain high even after these changes, you might benefit from prescription medication.
 There are several drugs that can help reduce high cholesterol, including: